vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

 Segmenting Latitude & Longitude using Clustering
 +++++++++++++++++++++++++++++++++++++++++++++++++

-The dataset 'sm_meters' is pretty important.
+The dataset ``sm_meters`` is pretty important.
 In particular, the type of residence is probably a good predictor for electricity usage.
-We can create clusters of the different regions with k-means clustering based on longitude and latitude.
+We can create clusters of the different regions with :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` clustering based on longitude and latitude.
 Let's find the most suitable ``k`` using an elbow curve and scatter plot.

 .. code-block:: python